RS proceedings adjourned for fifth time amid opposition uproar | Politics

 But the opposition members refused to relent and started raising slogans against the government.
 Amid the din, Nagar adjourned the House till 3 PM.

-During the pre-lunch session, Finance Minister Nirmala Sitharaman laid the papers about notification on reduction of customs duties amid the din.
+During the pre-lunch session, Finance Minister Nirmala Sitharaman laid the papers pertaining to a notification on reduction of customs duties amid the din.

 Deputy Chairman Harivansh made repeated appeals to the protesting members to return to their seats and allow the Question Hour to be taken up.